-As part of the Healthy Ireland initiative, we delivered workshops in local schools from January to March 2019 - designed to support children and families to learn about nutrition, cooking and eating healthy food, and to encourage physical exercise.
+Through our Healthy Ireland programme we work with local schools to provide workshops for parents and children - designed to support them to learn about nutrition, cooking and eating healthy food, and to encourage physical exercise.

 We ran a series of Wellbeing Workshops in local DEIS schools during October 2021.

 The children who took part really enjoyed the fun activities around mindfulness, gratitude and positive intentions, smoothies and healthy treats, and putting their positive affirmations on the Gratitude Tree.

 Check out our video of our health and wellbeing workshops in local schools!